gmc-code/PC-Microbit-Extension-backup/docs/classes/classes.rst

 -------------------------------------------------

 | Static methods do not pass anything automatically.
-| Compare this to regular methods which pass self automatically.
+| Compare this to regular methods which pass **self** automatically.
-| Compare this to class methods which pass the class automatically.
+| Compare this to class methods which pass the **class** automatically.
 | Static methods behave like regular functions and are included in the class since they have some logical connection with it.
-| Choose to use static methods when there are no references to instance or class variables within it.
+| Choose to use static methods when there are no references to instance variables or class variables within it.
-| Static methods, much like class methods, are methods that are bound to a class.

-| Static methods do not require a class instance creation.
-So, they are not dependent on the state of the object.
+| Static methods do not require a class instance to be created first.
 | The simplified code below illustrates this:

 .. code-block:: python